core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This ensures that the client can correctly verify notifications, even in case it is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}), as well as when it installs a new Security Context with a new ID Context (Gid) following a group rekeying (see {{sec-group-key-management}}).

-* The ordering and the replay protection of notifications received from a server are performed as per Sections 4.1.3.5.2 and 7.4.1 of {{RFC8613}}, by using the Notification Number associated to that server for the observation in question.
+* The ordering and the replay protection of notifications received from a server are performed as per {{Sections 4.1.3.5.2 and 7.4.1 of RFC8613}}, by using the Notification Number associated to that server for the observation in question.
 In addition, the client performs the following actions for each ongoing observation.

    - When receiving the first valid notification from a server, the client MUST store the current kid "kid1" of that server for the observation in question.
 If the 'kid' field is included in the OSCORE option of the notification, its value specifies "kid1".
 If the Observe request was protected in pairwise mode (see {{sec-pairwise-protection-req}}), the 'kid' field may not be present in the OSCORE option of the notification (see {{sec-cose-object-kid}}).
 In this case, the client assumes "kid1" to be the Recipient ID for the server to which the Observe request was intended for.